Low Profile Trailer Suspension

 Rear Axle Crank Arm and Spring Connection

 I see some really cool applications for this.
-It’s probably not a DIY project to make one of these because of critical alignments for the axles, wheel bearings and such.
+It is probably not a DIY project to make one of these because of critical alignments for the axles, wheel bearings and such.
 However, with a little help from a good CNC shop you certainly could.
 Finding the right spring might be a trick too.

 In a configuration like it is, I can image longer crank arms for more suspension travel.
 Or, make the short end of the crank arms longer, with a softer spring, for a softer ride.